In This Blog

 Lift and Shift vs. Other Migration Strategies

-Re-platforming involves making some cloud optimizations without changing the core architecture.
-For example, a company might containerize their .NET application using Windows Containers and deploy it to Azure Kubernetes Service (AKS).
-Here's a sample Dockerfile for a .NET application:
+Re-platforming involves making some cloud optimizations without changing the core application architecture.
+For example, a company might containerize its .NET application using Windows Containers and deploy it to Azure Kubernetes Service (AKS).
+This approach keeps the application largely intact but improves portability, deployment consistency, and scalability.

 FROM mcr.microsoft.com/dotnet/aspnet:5.0 AS base